Margaret Burnett: Activism

 As a graduate student at the University of Kansas, Burnett founded a group for the professional women of Lawrence, Kansas to network for each other, the Lawrence Women's Network, which is still active.

 In the early 2000s she began developing methods for software engineers to check how gender-inclusive their software is, and she has given keynote addresses in software engineering concerning issues of gender-inclusivity for software and software engineers.

 Recognition

 In 2016, Burnett became a Distinguished Professor at Oregon State University, and was named to the CHI Academy.

 She was elected as a Fellow of the Association for Computing Machinery in 2017 "for contributions to end-user software engineering, understanding gender biases in software, and broadening participation in computing".
+Burnett was also given the Anita Borg Institute Women of Vision Award for Technical Leadership in 2023.